norihirosunada/grapys/packages/grapys-vue/README.md

 yarn workspace grapys-vue storybook:build
 ```

+The generated files are emitted to `dist/storybook`, so any Vite preview (`yarn workspace grapys-vue preview`) or Firebase preview deploy will serve Storybook at `/storybook/` alongside the main app.

 ## OpenAI llm

 To use OpenAI's LLM in the browser, please set your OpenAI key in the following environment variable.